ream/ream/docs/dynamic-or-static.md

 ## Server-rendered sites

 By default the site produced by Ream needs to be served as a Node.js server, or run in a serverless environment like AWS lambda.
-But pages that don't use `preload` or `serverPreload` will be statically generated at build time or at the first time being requested.
+But pages that don't use `preload` will be statically generated at build time or at the first time being requested.

 This is the best way to make some pages "static" while keeping other pages server-rendered if you need.